blind-oracle/zabbix-nut/README.md

 # zabbix-nut

-Zabbix template & script to monitor UPS exposed through NUT (https://networkupstools.org)
+Zabbix template & script to monitor UPS exposed through NUT (https://networkupstools.org).

+Currently only basic parameters are gathered (which are available on my UPS).
+Feel free to do PR to add other stuff, preferably in form of low-level discovery so that if it's not available - items are not created.

 Single Python script that emits all information needed for discovery & data gathering in a single JSON.
 All items are defined as `Dependent` and extract relevant data using JSONPath queries.